Knicks vs. Spurs odds, prediction, spread, time: 2026 NBA picks for Sunday, March 1 from proven model

 A potential 2026 NBA Finals preview is on tap Sunday afternoon when Victor Wembanyama and the San Antonio Spurs travel to take on Jalen Brunson and the New York Knicks.
 New York is 38-22 on the season and third in the Eastern Conference standings.
 San Antonio is 43-16 and second in the West.
 New York won the New Year's Eve matchup between these teams this season, 134-132, and also beat the Spurs 124-113 in this season's NBA Cup Championship matchup.

 Tipoff from Madison Square Garden in New York is set for 1 p.m.
 ET.
 San Antonio is a 1.5-point favorite in the latest Knicks vs. Spurs odds, while the over/under is 227.5.
+San Antonio is at -114 on the money line.
 Before making any Spurs vs. Knicks picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: